-Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation)
+(or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation) Signature for the responsible authority:

+Permit No.: 5/2017/204

+SEEKING APPROVAL FOR COMBINED PLANNING SCHEME AMENDMENTC88 AND PLANNING PERMIT APPLICATION 5/2017/204 FOR 2-4 COLGAN STREET,COBRAM (cont'd)
-(22) Prior to the commencement of use of the development authorised by this permit, upgrades of Park Court, Colgan Street, Cobram-Koonoomoo and Murray Valley Highway adjacent to and extending the full frontage of the subject land must be undertaken in accordance with the Endorsed Plans.

-The works must be designed and constructed to best match into the surrounding infrastructure in-keeping with the current street appearance.
+Moira Planning Scheme Amendment C88 | Panel Report | 3 June 2019 (22) Prior to the commencement of use of the development authorised by this permit, upgrades of Park Court, Colgan Street, Cobram-Koonoomoo and Murray Valley Highway adjacent to and extending the full frontage of the subject land must be undertaken in accordance with the Endorsed Plans The works must be designed and constructed to best match into the surrounding infrastructure in-keeping with the current street appearance.
 All the works must conform to plans and specifications prepared at the expense of the developer by a suitably qualified engineer, and endorsed by the Responsible Authority prior to commencement of construction.
 Unless otherwise agreed in writing, the Authority will only approve plans and specifications complying with Council's Infrastructure Design Manual (IDM).
-In particular the works must include:

-Park Court

-- (a) upgrade the road carriageway to an Access Standard width, providing kerb and channel to each side of the road with a sealed wearing course and court bowl.
-As agreed and once works are completed, Council will make a cash contribution for the construction works associated with the remaining section of the court bowl to be brought up to the same standard, as delineated on the Endorsed Plans; - (b) footpath; - (c) underground drainage; - (d) appropriate intersection and traffic control/mitigation measures; - (e) appropriate street lighting and signage, including 'No Standing' street signs where appropriate; - (f) high stability permanent survey marks; - (g) all disused or redundant vehicle crossings must be removed and reinstated to the satisfaction of the Responsible Authority; and - (h) Street trees where appropriate.
+In particular the works must include Park Court (a) upgrade the road carriageway to an Access Standard width, providing kerb and channel to each side of the road with a sealed wearing course and court bowl.
+As agreed and once works are completed, Council will make a cash contribution for the construction works associated with the remaining section of the court bowl to be brought up to the same standard, as delineated on the Endorsed Plans; (b) footpath; (c) underground drainage; (d) appropriate intersection and traffic control/mitigation measures; (e) appropriate street lighting and signage, including 'No Standing' street signs where appropriate; high stability permanent survey marks: (f) (g) all disused or redundant vehicle crossings must be removed and reinstated to the satisfaction of the Responsible Authority; and (h) Street trees where appropriate.
+Colgan Street (i) Blacking out and linemarking of 'long vehicle parking bays' and appropriate signage; and (j) Street trees where appropriate Cobram-Koonoomoo Road proposed access road constructed, sealed, and drained to the satisfaction of the (k) Responsible Authority, including provision of street lighting and signage as required; and (I) Street trees where appropriate Murray Valley Highway provide sealed path connection for pedestrians connecting the site to the existing path (m) network; and Street trees where appropriate. (n) (22) Prior to the commencement of the use of the development authorised by this permit, all new and existing vehicle crossings as shown on the endorsed plan must be constructed and sealed to the standards of Council's Infrastructure Design Manual, and to the satisfaction of the Responsible Authority.
+In particular, any redundant vehicular crossing/s serving the subject land must be removed and replaced with kerb and channel, to the satisfaction of the Responsible

-Colgan Street

-- (i) Blacking out and linemarking of 'long vehicle parking bays' and appropriate signage; and - (j) Street trees where appropriate.

-Cobram-Koonoomoo Road

-- (k) proposed access road constructed, sealed, and drained to the satisfaction of the Responsible Authority, including provision of street lighting and signage as required; and - Street trees where appropriate.

-Murray Valley Highway

-- (m) provide sealed path connection for pedestrians connecting the site to the existing path network; and - (n) Street trees where appropriate. - (22) Prior to the commencement of the use of the development authorised by this permit, all new and existing vehicle crossings as shown on the endorsed plan must be constructed and sealed to the standards of Council's Infrastructure Design Manual, and to the satisfaction of the Responsible Authority.
-In particular, any redundant vehicular crossing/s serving the subject land must be removed and replaced with kerb and channel, to the satisfaction of the Responsible Authority.

-Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation)
+Date issued: Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation) Signature for the responsible authority: Permit No.: 5/2017/204 Page 58 of (